 Paul addressed this letter to Philemon, whom he calls his beloved fellow worker.
 Additional addressees are the sister Apphia, the fellow soldier Archippus, and the community assembled in Philemon's house.
 Since Col expressly mentions that Onesimus (Col 4:9\) and Archippus (Col 4:17\) belong to the community at Colossae, it can also be assumed that Philemon, from whose house the slave Onesimus fled, lived in Colossae.
-Philemon was obviously well-to-do and had become a Christian through encountering Paul (v 19\) -possibly in Ephesus.
-He had placed his house at the disposal of the community for its meetings (v 2\) and had given concrete expression to his love for the saints (vv.
+Philemon was obviously well-to-do and had become a Christian through encountering Paul (v 19\) disposal of the community for its meetings (v 2\) and had given concrete expression to his love for the saints (vv.
 5\, 7\).
 Perhaps Apphia, whose name is mentioned alongside his, was his wife.
 It is unclear how Archippus was related to him.

-Let's look carefully at Paul's little letter?
+Let's look carefully at Paul's little letter.